qaiserh/SocialBot/README.md

 2. Features
 3. Code

-Since the app depends on callbacks from Facebook and twitter you can't really run it locally because the callback urls point to socialbot.herokuapp.com
-*-*

 ## Running ##
 Running the app is simple.
 Go to socialbot.herokuapp.com to access it.
 Click on one of the big buttons to authenticate with either Facebook or Twitter.
 Then post away.